 Look across the water.
 The Thames used to be much wider, shallower and slow moving compared to today.
 At the next stop we’ll find out why that all changed.

 The 19 narrow arches of the Old London Bridge slowed the river down even more.
-These conditions combined with a ‘mini Ice Age’, which saw temperatures in Europe 1º cooler than average in Northern Europe.
+These conditions combined with a ‘mini Ice Age’, which saw temperatures in Northern Europe 1º cooler than average.
 As a result, the Thames froze over 23 times between 1309 and 1814.

 Thames Watermen, unable to ferry people across the river, charged people to go onto the ice instead.
 Markets sprung up on the frozen river, selling trinkets, souvenirs, roast beef, confectionary, ales and later, coffee, hot chocolate and gin.